Bayselonarrend/OpenIntegrations/docs/en/md/Ozon/Uploading-and-updating-products/Get-products-filter-structure.md

 ---

 # Get products filter structure
- Gets the structure for products list selecting in the GetProductList function
+ Gets the structure for selecting the list of products